Love's a Prima Donna: Background

-In 2015, Harley revealed to guitar-bass.net the albums that have had the most influenced him, with one being Love's a Prima Donna.
+In 2015, Harley revealed to Guitar & Bass the albums that have most influenced him, with one being Love's a Prima Donna.
 He revealed, "This is not self-indulgence, I swear!
 I gave free rein to Jim Cregan during the recordings and he rewarded me with some brilliant parts, which I could harmonise with the keyboards.
 The more outlandish my production became, the more Jim pushed himself.
 Cockney Rebel started as a non-guitar band, and here we are offering up lashings of electric mayhem!"

 Song information

 "G.I.
 Valentine", "Finally a Card Came", "Innocence and Guilt" and "Is It True What They Say?" all feature the use of the EMI voice vocoder.
+Harley has described "G.I.
+Valentine" and "Finally a Card Came" as being "almost a tribute to Frank Zappa".
 "Sidetrack II" is preceded by a non-album track, "Sidetrack 1", which was released as the B-side to "(I Believe) Love's a Prima Donna".
 It is the same song but where "Sidetrack II" is the "orchestral version" with a 50-piece orchestra and choir, "Sidetrack 1" is performed by Cockney Rebel using synthesisers, piano, electric guitar and percussion.
 Originally written at the piano, Harley wanted to "bring another dimension" to the track but felt it would have been "too self-indulgent" to include both versions on the album. "(If This Is Love) Give Me More", which Harley has described as a "spoof 50s doo-wop rock piece" with a "70s spoof lyric and 70s recording techniques", features him playing electric guitar for the first time on record.

-"Here Comes the Sun", a cover of the 1969 George Harrison-penned song originally recorded by the Beatles, was the first cover version that the band chose to record.
-As a single, it was backed by another non-album track, "Lay Me Down".
-The seven-minute long "Innocent and Guilt" was later covered by German musician Guido Dossche.
-It first appeared on the 2004 single "Ich Bin Gotte", which featured Harley, and also appeared on Dossche's 2005 album Vulnerabel.
-In a June 2005 interview for the fan site Harley Fanzone, Dossche commented, "'Innocence and Guilt' always meant a lot to me, a grown up son hidden by his mother.
-She won't let him go because she's afraid to lose him, she wants to keep him for herself."
+"Here Comes the Sun", the 1969 George Harrison-penned song originally recorded by the Beatles, was the first cover version that the band recorded.
+Harley chose to cover the song after he heard it on the radio while travelling by taxi in London.
+He interpreted the lyrics as referring to an "apocalypse", "great awakening" and "massive change", and, in response, emphasised the use of musical accents in its recording.
+As a single, it was backed by the non-album track, "Lay Me Down".
+"Innocence and Guilt" has been described by Harley as being about wanting to "return to the womb".
+He revealed in further detail to Sounds in 1977, "You can take [the song] three ways – it's like a cry from the womb, or it's a spirit saying, 'Don't reincarnate me', or it's a human being alive on the street saying, 'For Christ's sakes, mama, repossess me'.
+It's that mother fixation, Oedipus complex, I'm saying, 'Well, hello mum, I've earned X million dollars and I live this kind of lifestyle, but really I'm awfully lonely mum, repossess me, teach me yet again, teach me properly this time, how does one cope, because regardless of material earnings one is still a very lonely person."